 We have found ourselves at the top of Hacker News a few times.
-It’s impossible to know will trend, but every so often interest around something we have done or written will send it to the top of first page - the first thing that a few hundred thousand daily visitors will read about, and visit.
+It’s impossible to know will trend but every so often send it to the top.

 It’s nice to have 15 minutes (or 24 hours) of Internet fame, and it also gives your web servers a good workout - a nice real-life performance test.
 We can watch the requests pour in, and see our infrastructure scaling up in real-time.